Skip to content

 Do I need a visa to enter Vietnam at Cam Ranh? +

 It depends on your nationality.
-Citizens of an expanded list of European, plus several other, countries get 45 days visa-free; everyone else needs Vietnam’s e-visa (up to 90 days, USD 25 single-entry or USD 50 multiple-entry) obtained in advance at the official portal evisa.gov.vn.
+Citizens of an expanded list of European and other countries get 45 days visa-free entry; everyone else needs Vietnam’s e-visa (up to 90 days, USD 25 single-entry or USD 50 multiple-entry) obtained in advance at evisa.gov.vn.
 US and Canadian travellers need the e-visa.
-Apply only through the government site, not third-party resellers.
+Apply only through the official government portal, not third-party resellers.

-What currency is used at Cam Ranh Airport, and what is the exchange rate? +
+What currency is used at Cam Ranh, and what is the exchange rate? +

 The Vietnamese dong (VND).
-As of late May 2026, roughly 26,300 VND to USD 1 and about 30,650 VND to EUR 1 – verify before travel.
-Use airport or city ATMs rather than the airport exchange counters, which carry a poor rate, and keep cash for buses and street vendors.
+As of late May 2026: ~26,300 VND/USD 1 and ~30,650 VND/EUR 1 — verify before travel.
+Use airport or city ATMs rather than airport exchange counters.
+Keep cash for the bus, ride-hailing pre-payment and street vendors.

 Are there lounges at Cam Ranh Airport, and which membership works? +

 Yes.
-In the international terminal (T2), the Sun Coast Lounge (opposite Gates 1-3) and the SH Premium Lounge (2nd floor, near Gates 4-5) both accept Priority Pass, DragonPass and Dreamfolks, with walk-up entry around USD 33-34.
-LoungeKey is not listed, so a LoungeKey-only card is not reliable here.
-Bring Priority Pass or DragonPass.
+In T2 international, the Sun Coast Lounge (opposite Gates 1–3) and SH Premium Lounge (2nd floor, near Gates 4–5) both accept Priority Pass, DragonPass and Dreamfolks.
+Walk-up entry is roughly USD 33–34.
+LoungeKey is not listed at either lounge, so a LoungeKey-only card is not reliable here.

 Which airlines fly to Cam Ranh, and are there long-haul flights? +

-Vietjet is the largest operator (about 88 weekly departures), followed by Vietnam Airlines.
-The international network is mostly Korea, China and Southeast Asia (Korean Air, China Southern, AirAsia, Scoot, Air Astana, Jeju Air and others).
+Vietjet is the largest operator (~88 weekly departures), followed by Vietnam Airlines.
+The international network is mostly Korea, China and Southeast Asia: Korean Air, Air Seoul, Air Busan, Jeju Air, Jin Air, China Southern, Sichuan Airlines, AirAsia, Scoot, Air Astana, Air Cambodia and others.
 There are no direct long-haul flights to Europe or North America; travellers from those regions connect via Seoul, Singapore, Bangkok or Ho Chi Minh City.

 How long does the Vietnam e-visa take, and how long is it valid? +

-Vietnam’s e-visa is valid for stays of up to 90 days and is issued in single-entry (USD 25) or multiple-entry (USD 50) form.
-Processing is typically quoted at around three to five working days, so apply with margin.
-It is accepted at Cam Ranh among many other ports of entry.
+The e-visa covers stays up to 90 days, issued in single-entry (USD 25) or multiple-entry (USD 50) form.
+Processing is typically quoted at three to five working days.
+Apply at evisa.gov.vn with meaningful lead time — not the night before departure.
+Cam Ranh is an accepted port of entry.

 Is there a train or rail link from the airport to the city? +

-No. There is no rail link between Cam Ranh Airport and Nha Trang, and none in operation or imminent.
-The options are bus, ride-hailing app, or taxi.
-Nha Trang’s mainline railway station serves north-south trains within Vietnam but is not connected to the airport by rail.
+No. There is no rail connection between Cam Ranh Airport and Nha Trang, and none planned in any operational sense.
+Nha Trang’s mainline railway station serves north–south Vietnam trains but has no airport link.
+The options from CXR are bus, ride-hailing app, or taxi.

 What is new at Cam Ranh Airport in 2026? +